barpec12/opal/OPAL/js/Readme.md

 We do exploit that the entry and exit points of JavaScript script are easy to find out: The script is executed from top to bottom.
 Thus, we do perform the transformation on the source code directly.

+We do inject four symbols that may not be already in the script: `opal_source`, `opal_last_stmt`, `opal_fill_arg` and `opal_tainted_arg`.
+We assume that is the case, there is no check for this.

+* `opal_source` is a function that has no parameters and returns a value.
+This function shall be marked as a source in the JavaScript analysis.
+* `opal_last_stmt` is a function with n parameters where n is the number of variables visible in the top-level scope.
+* `opal_fill_arg` is an untainted variable used to generate valid function calls.
+* `opal_tainted_arg` is a tainted variable used to generate valid function calls.

 ```javascript
 // Begin of OPAL generated code
 function opal_source() {